gokul911/AIML_Project/README.md

+# Laptop Price Prediction

+## Overview
- • A machine learning model in Python to predict laptop prices based on features like brand, specifications, and performance metrics.
+This project implements a machine learning model in Python to predict laptop prices based on features such as brand, processor, and storage metrics.

- • Preprocessed datasets by handling missing values, encoding categorical variables, and scaling numerical features, enhancing model accuracy.
+## Data Preprocessing
+- Handled missing values to ensure data completeness.
+- Encoded categorical variables for compatibility with machine learning models.

+## Model Training & Evaluation
- • Trained and evaluated regression models (e.g., Linear Regression, Decision Trees), achieving an R2 score of 85%
+- Trained and evaluated regression models, including Linear Regression and Support Vector Regression.
+- Achieved an R² score of 80% from Linear Regression.